Minimally Invasive Heart Surgery

 Heart Problems fixed by Minimally Invasive Surgery

 Minimally invasive heart surgery can fix many different diseases.
 It is a great method for fixing heart valve problems.
 The heart valve may be leaky or too narrow.
 This form of surgery can both repair and replace the valve.
 Atrial fibrillation is another problem that can be fixed through minimally invasive heart surgery.
-Atrial septal defect is a hole that forms in the wall of the atrium.
+An atrial septal defect is a hole that forms in the wall of the atrium.
 This too can be fixed without open-heart surgery.
 Vein harvest is another method that can be done through small incisions.
 These are all totally different types of surgery, but the progression of technology has allowed for all these things to be fixed through minimally invasive surgery.

 The advantages of minimally invasive surgery are high, and the risk is low.
 Since a cut is being made, there is always a risk of infection.
 With the cuts being so small, that risk of infection is minimal.
 Bleeding is also a risk.
 If you lose too much blood, you will have to have a blood transfusion.
 Again, with minimal cuts, blood loss is typically very small.
 Stroke is always a risk with any heart surgery.
 When the brain does not get the oxygen it needs, it will lead to a stroke.
 The advantages of minimally invasive surgery include shorter surgery times.
 A quicker surgery means less blood loss.
 There is also a lower risk of infection.
 Recovery is much easier.
 You will not have the pain associated with cutting the sternum; this also leads to a quicker recovery.
 Those small holes will heal fast and leave less scarring.
 You will be able to return to your normal activities quicker than ever.
 Follow-up visits are necessary just to monitor the heart.
 Prognosis is usually excellent, and symptoms will soon diminish.